Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

  .. note::  Comming soon!

-  A special firmware is planned to control the DC Brick over SPI, I2C and UART.
+  A special firmware to control the DC Brick over
+  SPI, I2C and UART is planned.

 ..
   .. csv-table::